OSGeo/grass-tutorials/CONTRIBUTING.md

 ## External tutorials

-If you have your own website or blog where you regularly post your GRASS courses, workshops or tutorials, you can have those listed as external tutorials.
-If your website is fully dedicated to GRASS tutorials, then you can create a `.qmd` file within the `content/tutorials/external` folder.
+If you want to have your GRASS external tutorials listed, you can create a `.yml` file within the `content/tutorials/external` folder with the tutorial(s) you want to include.

-If you want to have several external tutorials listed, you may want to create a `.yml` file within the `content/tutorials/external` folder.
 See an example below:

 ``` yaml
 - title: Species distribution modeling using Maxent in GRASS GIS